babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 5.3.
 Jailing and Unjailing

-A finality provider can be jailed for the following reasons:
-1. Missing Votes
-   - Not submitting finality votes for a certain number of blocks
-   - Missing votes when the FP has positive voting power

-2. Missing Public Randomness
-   - Not committing public randomness for blocks
-   - Required before voting can occur

-The specific parameters specifying the exact metrics that are taken into account for jailing and the period of unjailing is controlled by the Babylon chain governance.

 When jailed, the following happens to a finality provider:
 - Their voting power becomes `0`
 - Status is set to `JAILED`
 - Delegator rewards stop

 To unjail a finality provider, you must complete the following steps:
-1. Fix the underlying issue that caused jailing
+1. Fix the underlying issue that caused jailing (e.g., ensure your node is properly synced and voting)
-2. Wait for the jailing period to pass (if it was due to downtime)
+2. Wait for the jailing period to pass (defined by finality module parameters)
-3. Then send the unjail transaction to the
-   Babylon chain using the following command.
+3. Send the unjail transaction to the Babylon chain using the following command:

 ```shell
 fpd unjail-finality-provider <eots-pk> --daemon-address <rpc-address> --home <path>